dojo/docs/dojo/replace.rst

   :version: local
   :djConfig: parseOnLoad: false

-  A complex object can be used with dojo.replace.
+  A function can be used with dojo.replace.

   .. javascript::
     :label: Object example